adamalsalman75/mcp/sample-server-http/README.md

 ## Configuration

-The server is configured as an MCP server named "webmvc-mcp-server" with SSE message endpoint at "/mcp/messages".
+The server is configured as an MCP server named "webmvc-mcp-server".
 It's configured to be of type SYNC and has debugging enabled for Spring AI and MCP-related components.

 ## Usage